ye-kyaw-thu/Spectrograms-of-Myanmar-Speech/README.md

 # Transfer-Learning-Workshop
-Spectrograms of Myanmar consonant and vowel audio that I recorded at University of Computer Studies Banmaw.
+Spectrograms of Myanmar consonant and vowel audios that I recorded at University of Computer Studies Banmaw, Banmaw, Kachin State, Myanmar.
+I used these spectrograms for the Transfer Learning experiments.

-Uploading in progress ...

 # Acknowledgement

-Thanks ...
+Thanks to following students and teachers of University of Computer Studies Banmaw!

 # Citing